BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 - XM: Go up and left, and climb down the snowdrift.
 - MC: Talk to Altaria.
 - XM: Use the orb, activate the crystal beyond, then use the second orb beyond.
 Head back to the ice puzzle and talk to Abomasnow.
-- MC: Head up the snow drift, talk to Altaria, and follow the path to another orb.
+- MC: Go left/clockwise and head up the snow drift, talk to Altaria, and follow the path to activate another orb.
-- XM: Follow the path to the next frozen orb.
+- XM: Talk to Abomasnow, then follow the path right/clockwise to the next frozen orb.
 - MC: Backtrack to the nearest Altaria and talk to it.
 - XM: Use the orb, then talk to Abomasnow.
 - MC: Follow the path all the way to the nine gemstones.
 - XM: Make your way to the nine gemstones.

 You'll need to transform the gemstones near MC black, and the ones near XM white.
 Each gemstone also changes the ones immediately around it.
 It shouldn't be too hard with some trial and error.
+Head up from here and go through the door.

+You'll have a partner here: if we're with Zero:

+!partner(["Zero", :ZEL3, 0])

+If we're with Taka and he accompanied us in the desert:

+!partner(["Taka", :Taka2, 1])

+If we're with Taka and we didn't battle him at WTC:

+!partner(["Taka", :ZTAKA2, 0])

 !dbattle(["Zekrom", :ZEKROM, 0], ["Reshiram", :RESHIRAM, 0], "Icy Field")